AndrewDucDanhDo/Information_System_Development_Methodologies/REPORT.md

 #### Use Case Diagram #1: Inbound ####
 ![github](https://github.com/AndrewDucDanhDo/Information_System_Development_Methodologies/blob/master/images/use_case_diagram_inbound.png)

+Inbound calls are incoming calls, which are generally from existing or potential customers, where the relationship manager will respond to queries.
+This use case diagram shows the interaction between the system, the relationship managers and in bound customers.

-This Use Case diagram shows how a customer (or potential customer) will attempt to contact the travel company with a query or intention to purchase a holiday package.
+Additionally, this diagram further shows how a customer (or potential customer) will attempt to contact the travel company with a query or intention to purchase a holiday package.
 The inbound customer’s question may be answered by an automated bot or redirect them to their website depending on the inquiry.
-If chat bot cannot answer the query, the customer ends up talking to a relationship manager about purchasing a holiday package
+If the enquiry gets answered by the chat bot, they may hang up, If the customer ends up talking to a relationship manager about purchasing a holiday package, the customer will be asked to take a 10-minute questionnaire to build a profile which then ultimately becomes stored in the system database.
+Depending on the loyalty of the customer, the system will create a score for the customer which get stored in the database and will then help them get their questions answered quicker depending on their respective score.
 #### Use Case Diagram #2: Outbound ####
 ![github](https://github.com/AndrewDucDanhDo/Information_System_Development_Methodologies/blob/master/images/use_case_diagram_outbound.png)